Logiqx/gps-wizard/docs/gpx/README.md

 ### GPX Header

-The root element in the GPX file will is `<gpx>` and it is important that this is correctly populated for the validation against a schema to be possible.
+The root element in the GPX file is `<gpx>` and it is important that this is correctly populated for the validation against a schema to be possible.

 #### GPX 1.0